vEnhance/1802/src/vecfield.typ

 #idea[
   We'll pretty much not use the scalar field integrals besides for arc length and surface area.
-  In other words, you can mostly ignore the green pictures in the poster @fig-int-chart-stokes that got replaced by purple ones.
+  In other words, you can mostly ignore the green pictures in the poster @poster-stokes that got replaced by purple ones.
 ]

 === The six red arrows